 There are times we have adult dogs or teenage dogs that are available.
-When we do they will be posted on this page!
+Email us to inquire.

 We have no adult dogs available at this time.